Akrog/evershort/README.md

 - Fix issue with notes focus on seareched notes.
 - Fix exit from editing a note with ESC functionality.
 - Fix saving search shortcut.
+- Fix issues with focused notes that allowed the execution of non visible actions.

 0.1.0 (2016-03-05)